matarillo/fsharp_for_fun_and_profit-ja/posts/how-types-work-with-functions.md

 int option        // Some(1)
 ```

 * **The discriminated union type**.
 These are built from a set of choices of other types.
-We saw some examples of this in the ["why use F#?"](../series/why-use-fsharp.md) series.
+We saw some examples of this in the ["F# を使う理由"](../series/why-use-fsharp.md) series.
 In function signatures, they are referred to by the name of the type, so there is no special keyword.
 * **The record type**.
 These are like structures or database rows, a list of named slots.
-We saw some examples of this in the ["why use F#?"](../series/why-use-fsharp.md) series as well.
+We saw some examples of this in the ["F# を使う理由"](../series/why-use-fsharp.md) series as well.
 In function signatures, they are referred to by the name of the type, so again there is no special keyword.

 ## Test your understanding of types ##